 RaiseMe is committed to helping students understand all their options for paying for college, whether that’s with institutional merit aid from universities earned as micro-scholarships throughout high school, need-based grants from your university, state and federal grants (like Pell grants), or estimated federal or private loans that you will need to pay back over time with interest.

-That’s why we’ve introduced an all-new Interactive Financial Aid Award Letter tool in the RaiseMe Student Portfolio to make it easier to determine your net cost of attendance (the total amount you’ll be responsible for paying after factoring in scholarships, grants, and loans) for college.
+Our Interactive Financial Aid Award Letter tool in the RaiseMe Student Portfolio will make it easier to determine your net cost of attendance (the total amount you’ll be responsible for paying after factoring in scholarships, grants, and loans) for college.
 This way, you can make an informed decision based on which school is the best option for you according to your interests, goals, and financial situation.

 Here’s how it works:

 By using RaiseMe’s Interactive Financial Aid Award Letter and the school-specific financial aid award letter sent to you by each university you’ve received an offer from, you can determine what the final cost of attending each school will be based on the cost of tuition, fees, room, board, other supplies, transportation and the amount of grant aid, scholarships, loan offers, and work study available to you.

 Step 1: Log in to the Interactive Award Letter and select the school for which you’d like to assess costs.